 You can use the same approach in real estate and purchasing a property.

 In the case of purchasing a home, Section 14B allows the buyer an opportunity to fully investigate the property within a certain amount of time.

-This gives the buyer the right to perform inspections, review reports and all disclosures to make sure there isn’t anything negative that might impact their decision to proceed with sale.
+This gives the buyer the right to perform inspections, review reports, and all disclosures to make sure there isn’t anything negative that might impact their decision to proceed with the sale.